penn-cnt/CNT_EEG_TEMPLATE/core_libraries/README.md

 This folder stores the python wheels and environment files for the main research branches in the lab.

 ### ieeg
 Code libraries specifically focused on intracranial eeg projects.
-May share many depndencies with scalp code.
+May share many dependencies with scalp code.

 ### scalp
 Code libraries specifically focused on intracranial eeg projects.
-May share many depndencies with ieeg code.
+May share many dependencies with ieeg code.

 ### utils
 Scripts meant to provide general utility for EEG projects, regardless of their specific type. (i.e. iEEG.org downloads, Borel Cache, etc.)